drake-nathan/js-style-kit/packages/style-kit/README.md

 JS Style Kit is a comprehensive, batteries-included linting and formatting solution for modern JavaScript and TypeScript projects.

-- ✅ All dependencies included (ESLint, Prettier, plugins) - no need to install extras
+- ✅ All dependencies included (ESLint, Prettier, plugins) - no need to install peer deps
 - ✅ ESLint v9 flat config
-- ✅ TypeScript support out of the box
+- ✅ ESM-only package
+- ✅ All rules configured as warnings

+### Configs Included

+> **Note:** All configs are optional and can be disabled or configured.

+- ESlint
+  - Base config - Tweaked version of "recommended" config
+  - typescript-eslint - Falls somewhere between "recommended" and "strict"
+  - eslint-plugin-perfectionist - automatically sort all imports, objects, props, etc.
+  - eslint-plugin-import-x - faster version of eslint-plugin-import
+  - eslint-plugin-unicorn - enforce consistent file names (kebab-case will save you so many headaches)
-- ✅ Optional React and React Compiler support
+  - eslint-plugin-react - React rules
+  - eslint-plugin-react-hooks - React hooks rules
-- ✅ JSDoc validation with configurable requirements for libraries
+  - eslint-plugin-react-refresh - React Fast Refresh validation for Vite
-- ✅ Automatic import, prop, and object sorting with Perfectionist
+  - eslint-plugin-nextjs - Next.js rules
+  - eslint-plugin-storybook - Storybook rules
+  - eslint-plugin-turbo - Turborepo rules
+  - eslint-plugin-jest - Jest rules
+  - eslint-plugin-vitest - Vitest rules
-- ✅ Tailwind CSS support for Prettier
+- Prettier
-- ✅ Modern ESM-only package
+  - Default config
+  - prettier-plugin-css-order
+  - prettier-plugin-curly
+  - prettier-plugin-packagejson
+  - prettier-plugin-sort-json
+  - prettier-plugin-tailwindcss

 > **Note:** This is very much a work in progress.
 I want to know what configuration changes you make, so please open an issue!